 The globe-trotting Catherine Olasky and Maximilian Sinsteden take an old-school, detail-oriented approach to design.
-The duo recently overhauled a 16th-century Guernsey farmhouse for which they reframed more than 100 paintings, redid the linens and stationery, and custom-made mahogany hangers for the closets.
+The duo recently overhauled a 16th-century Guernsey farmhouse, for which they reframed more than 100 paintings, redid the linens and stationery, and made custom mahogany hangers for the closets.